-This page is adapted from LoveIsRespect.org, which maintains an interactive version of this quiz.
+This page is adapted from LoveIsRespect.org.

 Relationships are complicated, changing, and imperfect--so no quiz can tell you for sure if your relationship is healthy or not.
 The questions below can, however, help you think about your relationship and consider how or unhealthy it is becoming.
 If you're concerned about your relationship or someone else's don't hesitate to contact confidential resources, found on this page.

 Answer "often," "sometimes" or "never" to the following questions.
 Make sure to write down your responses.
 Scoring instructions are after the questions.